pollyzoid/casinosim/README.md

   -b, --bet-system=SYSTEM betting system to use (default "none") -o, --bet-options=OPTS  comma-separated key=value list of options
-                          to pass to the betting system
-      --list-bet-systems  list available betting systems
+                          to pass to the betting system -p, --positive-prog     use positive progression instead of negative --list-bet-systems  list available betting systems

 End conditions: